giantswarm/docs/src/content/tutorials/continuous-deployment/apps/add_appcr.md

     - ${APP_NAME}/configmap.yaml
     ```

-  At this point, if you have followed [the WC configuration guide]({{< relref "/tutorials/continuous-deployment/manage-workload-clusters/" >}}), all the necessary Flux resources should already be configured.
+At this point, if you have completed [the workload cluster configuration guide]({{< relref "/tutorials/continuous-deployment/manage-workload-clusters/" >}}), all the necessary `Flux` resources should already be configured.

-## Adding App using App Template
+## Adding apps using a template

-1. First, you need to pick a directory with an App Template from the `bases/apps` dir created in the [template creation page]({{< relref "/tutorials/continuous-deployment/apps/add_app_template/" >}}).
+1. First, you need to pick a directory with an the app template, as example `bases/apps`  created in the [template creation step]({{< relref "/tutorials/continuous-deployment/apps/add_app_template/" >}}).
 Export the path to the directory in an environment variable:

     ```nohighlight
     export APP_TEMPLATE_DIR=[YOUR_BASE_PATH]
     ```

-    Make sure your `APP_NAME` variable is set to the exact same name as used for the app in the App Template you're pointing to.
+    Make sure your `APP_NAME` variable is set to the exact same name as used for the app in the app template you're pointing to.

 2. In the current directory (`management-clusters/${MC_NAME}/organizations/${ORG_NAME}/workload-clusters/${WC_NAME}/mapi/apps/${APP_NAME}`) create a new `kustomization.yaml` with the following content: